lachimolala2628/Hilink/README.md

-# ✈️ Travel App Landing Page
+# ✈️ Hilink - Travel App Landing Page

 A sleek, mobile-first travel app landing page built with **Next.js**, **TypeScript**, and **Tailwind CSS**.
 Designed with modern UI trends and best practices to provide an engaging user experience across all devices.